yegor256/blog/_posts/2018/aug/2018-08-29-soft-skills.md

 own peace of mind.

 **Asking**.
-Not your friends, but StackOverflow and other public sources.
+Not your friends, but Stack Overflow and other public sources.
 The software development world is getting global and the knowledge your project team possess is just a tiny fraction of what the world knows about the problem you are solving.
 You have to know how to ask the world.
 This is the soft skill